Normoxd/PY-Calc/README.md

 ``` bash
 ```

-3. Run this command to run the calc.py, make sure the current working directory is the home direcotry! that's where PY-Calc lives if you used the command to install it!
+3. Run this command to run the calc.py, make sure the current working directory is the home directory or the downloads folder! that's where PY-Calc lives if you used the command or the hyperlink to install it!
 ```bash
 python3 calc.py
 ```

-# What's New

-- New colors
-- a About window
-- Icons got replaced by emojis

 # Overview